raganwald/raganwald.github.com/_posts/2018-09-12-auto-vivifying-hash.md

 const h = { a: { b: { c: 1 } } };
 ```

 Can we do this?
 Almost.
 We can't autovivify a new variable as a hash, but given a hash, we can autovivify its values.
 Certainly.
-And we can tear a page out of Ruby's book, as inspired by [implementing autovivification in Ruby hashes].
+And we can tear a page out of Ruby's book, as inspired by [Implementing autovivification in Ruby hashes].

 ---